yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Chromium_Browser.rst

 * Audio/video within the browser is not supported.
 * Hardware acceleration of video either decode or encode is not supported.
-* Versions newer than Chromium v111 have rendering artifacts around chromium UI elements and are currently not supported.

 Performance
 -----------